 To carry out CPR a person presses firmly up and down on the casualty’s chest (chest compressions) and gives them a series of rescue breaths if you are able or willing to help save their life when they are in cardiac arrest.

 Heart attack and cardiac arrest are terms that are often used interchangeably, but they are not the same thing.
-We get very frustrated when the media get heart attacks and cardiac arrests mixed up in news stories, so you must get confused too!

 There is a big difference between a cardiac arrest & a heart attack.
 They both involve the heart and you should dial 999 for an ambulance immediately in both cases.